 So what does any of this have to do with soup and a new year?
 Nothing and everything, I suppose.
 I, like a lot of people, had a whole list of resolutions—things to give up and things to take up—most of which will be forgotten by the end of the month.
 And as I rode to work just after dawn on the first day of the new year it came to me that changing my thoughts changes my reality, and that my resolution(s) can be distilled into that one thing.
 The wind howled and at points almost pushed me off my bike, but by welcoming it—being in awe of it—I enjoyed the ride rather dreaded it.

 It is a proven fact that when one changes their thoughts they change their outlook, and that happiness truly can be a choice, even in the most difficult situations.
 I personally know this, but that alone does not always make it easy.
 When I remain positive I have positive things happen in my life; and living positively also means (for me) living compassionately.
-And when I live with a compassionate heart the world blossoms before me.
+And when I live with a compassionate and thankful heart the world blossoms before me.
 Inversely, when I live in fear (or with negative thoughts) it’s as if I have blinders on and can only see my own problems (which seem paramount but in reality are not problems at all when it comes right down to it).

 So after serving lunch I sat down to my own lunch of another bowl of soup, flat-bread, and an orange which I carried with me to work that morning.
-Again I thought of my ancestors and how when they came to this country they likely and nothing but the clothes on their backs and a few things that they could carry.
+Again I thought of my ancestors and how they likely came to this country with nothing but the clothes on their backs and a few things that they could carry.
 And as I sat and ate to the hum of the refrigerator, I thought to myself that while I may not have everything I want I most definitely have everything I need…way more than I need, actually.
 And as I sat there I banished the list of resolutions that I had planned and just stuck to one…to change my thinking.
 Because if I do this I know that everything will work out.
-Will it be easy.
+Will it be easy?
 Nope.
 Not likely.
 But is it possible?
 Yes, without doubt…I can start over everyday if that’s what it will take, not just New Year’s Day.
-And if I do this I know that I can be of more service to others—even if it is just little interactions throughout the day—because isn’t that what we are really here for, to help one another along in this journey we call life.
+And if I do this I know that I can be of more service to others—even if it is just little interactions throughout the day—because isn’t that what we are really here for, to help one another along this journey we call life.

 And I don’t know if I was imagining it or not, but as I ate the soup it tasted good…really good.
 Better than the night before, in fact.
-And this is what I thought about while eating lentil soup in a large kitchen lined with stainless-steel while the wind whistled and howled outside on the first day of the year.
+And this is what I thought about while eating lentil soup in a large kitchen lined with stainless-steel while the wind whistled and howled outside on the first day of the new year.